The Wanderer (U2 song): Live performances

 Johnny Cash performed "The Wanderer" on at least one occasion at the Nevada County fairgrounds in Grass Valley, California, in August 1993.
 U2 played it in a television special entitled I Walk the Line: A Night for Johnny Cash, following Cash's death in 2003.
 Bono performed the song in a similar fashion to Cash's rendition, with The Edge adding dramatic falsetto background vocals that were not on the original recording.
 On 2 July 2011, U2 performed an extended snippet of the song, running for two verses, in Nashville, Tennessee as a part of their U2 360° Tour.
 Bono explained to the audience they chose to play the song in Nashville as a tribute to Cash and his wife June.

 "The Wanderer" was used as the intermission song during U2's 2015 Innocence + Experience Tour.

 An extended version of the song including an extra verse is included on the soundtrack to the film Faraway, So Close!
 The extended version is 5:16 in length.
 The song was included on the Johnny Cash compilations, The Essential Johnny Cash (Legacy/Columbia, 2002) and The Legend of Johnny Cash (American/Island, 2005) and The Legend.

 Reception

 According to William Richey and Kevin J.H.
 Dettmar, U2 "skillfully exploited the image of Johnny Cash in a... provocative way", clarifying that "they seemingly imbue their vision of a postapocalyptic wasteland with a deeper sense of poignance and sincerity because Cash's storied voice is associated in the public mind with a man whose very public struggles with drugs, alcohol, and love prove that he has 'walked the line'."

 Other reviews of the song have been mixed.
 In Spin's 20th anniversary review of Zooropa, Rob Harvilla described "The Wanderer" as being "... monumentally incongruous and gets a little sassy about the separation of church and state."
 The A.V.
 Club's Annie Zaleski described it as "surprisingly shapeless, despite faint bass twang, sighing background vocals, and minimal drums."

+Personnel

+Taken from Zooropa CD booklet, and Sound on Sound.